fabianmartins/alienattack.workshop/README.md

 and getting a non-error response, you will be sure that CDK (Cloud Development Kit) is working.

-#### STEP 6 - Start background compiling for CDK
+#### STEP 6 - Start background compilation for CDK

 There are two ways of building the environment: *continuously*, and *on demand*.

 *On demand* is done by running `npm run build` from inside the cdk folder at each time you change a .ts (typescript) file.
-This is not very operational, so we will stick to *continuous compiling*.
+This is not very operational, so we will stick to *continuous compilation*.

-*Continuous compiling*, the recommended approach, means that the environment will be automatically compiled at every file change, so you can check possible errors right away.
+*Continuous compilation*, the recommended approach, means that the environment will be automatically compiled at every file change, so you can check possible errors right away.

-One way of configuring continuous compiling is by having 2 terminals open.
+One way of configuring continuous compilation is by having 2 terminals open.
 One you will be using to issue commands.
 The other one, you will be using to monitor the progress of the development and corresponding compilation.

 *Do this:*